-- Cork board, or a piece of doormat, or thick, heavy wool felt fabric
+- Cork board, or a piece of a doormat, or thick, heavy wool felt fabric

-This is a really gross picture because a) the lighting is terrible and b) my hot glue gun is disgusting.
+This is a gross picture because a) the lighting is terrible and b) my hot glue gun is disgusting.
 But that’s what a well-loved hot glue gun looks like.
-It has 23 Halloween costumes, 8 school dioramas, and an unknown number of sock puppets under its belt.
+It has 23 Halloween costumes, eight school dioramas, and an unknown number of sock puppets under its belt.

 Start in the center of your circle that you’ve cut from a doormat, corkboard, or thick felt circle.
 I used an extra little doormat we keep in our camping supplies, and I used a bowl to trace a circle on it and slice it with my craft razor.
 That was probably the hardest part of this project.
 The razor wouldn’t go all the way through because it was tiny and pitiful, so I had to use my nice scissors to finish cutting it out all the way.

-After you hot glue the first stone to the mat, work your way outward, doing your best not to leave any gaps and to keep the surface fairly flat.
+After you hot glue the first stone to the mat, work your way outward, doing your best not to leave any gaps and to keep the surface reasonably flat.

 Save the tiny rocks for the edges, where there won’t be room to place larger stones.
-(See the arrows above, that show where those tiny rocks came in handy) You want to cover the edges up so the fact that your amazing lasagna is resting on a doormat isn’t terribly obvious 😉
+(See the arrows above, that show where those tiny rocks came in handy) You want to cover the edges up, so the fact that your fantastic lasagna is resting on a doormat isn’t obvious 😉

 TIP: Try not to overdo the hot glue, because you don’t want shiny blobs of it sticking up between the rocks.